itsee-birmingham/standalone_collation_editor/docs/python-services.md

 The service needs to create a PreProcessor object using the data passed in the request as as options.configs.
 In should then call the process_witness_list function of that object using the data passed in the request as options.data.
 It should then return the output of this process as JSON or, if something goes wrong, an error message.

-if the legacy regularisation system is also being used either this service or the ```doCollation()``` function can decide which one to create for the provided data.
+If the legacy regularisation system is also being used either this service or the ```doCollation()``` function can decide which one to create for the provided data.
 To use the legacy preprocessor the code requirements are the same but should use the legacy preprocessor object.

 This example of the minimum code required for this service is taken from a Django implementation.